KgobeM/Bright_Motors/README.md

 # Bright_Motors Sales Analysis

-This sales analysis looks at the sales made over the years with a specification on brands that are bought the most and considering the less bought car brands and give insights to assist with decision making.
-This analysis is aimed at analysing the brands that are bought the most at different states.
-This case study aims to identify high-performing and low-performing car brands through a monthly and yearly analysis, For car brands that do not perform well there are recommendations proivided to help improve  sales.
+This sales analysis examines the company’s performance over the years, with a focus on identifying the most frequently purchased car brands as well as those with lower sales.
+The goal is to provide insights that support strategic decision-making.
+This analysis also highlights brand performance across different states, offering a comparative view of high-performing and low-performing brands on both a monthly and yearly basis.
+Recommendations are provided for underperforming brands to help improve overall sales.

 # Process

-In this project, the provided raw data was analysed usind code developed to generate  the necessary insights. the case study followed a well thoughtout process: CODE EXPORT VISUALIZE. this workflow helps the company understand its business performance and provide insights needed for the rapid growth of the company.
+In this project, the raw data was analyzed using code developed to generate meaningful insights.
+The case study followed a structured workflow: CODE → EXPORT → VISUALIZE.
+This approach helps the company better understand its business performance and supports the development of insights needed to drive rapid growth.

-#Findings
+# Findings

-The analysis showed that some car brands consistently perform below the expected result compared to others.
- To address this shortfall promotional strategies - such as targeted special offers- were suggested to help boost sales and  engagement.
+The analysis revealed that certain car brands consistently underperform compared to others.
+To address this gap, promotional strategies—such as targeted special offers—were recommended to help boost sales and increase customer engagement.

- # Tools used for analysis
+# Tools Used for Analysis

-Snowflake - Data storage, querying,, and analysis Microsoft excel - Data cleaning and exploration
+Snowflake – Data storage, querying, and analysis

+Microsoft Excel – Data cleaning and exploration

-Canva - Visualization and presentation of key insights
+Canva – Visualization and presentation of key insights